Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Nontechnical description of general equation-free analysis with implicit lifting

 Equation-free analysis as described by \cite{KevrekidisSamaey2009} is motivated by ideas from the analysis of slow-fast systems: one assumes that on a long time scale the dynamics is determined by only a few state variables and the other state variables are \emph{slaved}.
 Mathematically this means that the flow of a high-dimensional system under study converges rapidly onto a low-dimensional manifold on which the system is governed by an ordinary differential equation (ODE).
-In many practical applications the convergence is achieved only in the sense of statistical mechanics (the effects of many particles averaging out; see \cite{Barkley2006,Corradi2012}).
-The traffic problem does not require this notion of weak (averaged) convergence such that we give our description and subsequent convergence proofs of equation-free analysis using terminology of slow-fast systems with transversally stable slow manifolds following the notation of \cite{Fenichel1979}.
+In many practical applications convergence is achieved only in the sense of statistical mechanics (the effects of many particles averaging out; see \cite{Barkley2006,Corradi2012}).
+We give our description and subsequent convergence proofs of equation-free analysis using the terminology of slow-fast systems with transversally stable slow manifolds following the notation of \cite{Fenichel1979}.
+The traffic problem discussed in Section~\ref{sec:model} and \ref{sec:eqfree} does not require the notion of weak (averaged) convergence.